 transactionId (UUID) – the UUID given to this transaction.
 Used to identify subsequent requests from the client when polling for global search results.

-When instanceAsXML is returned, the provider ID must be kept, and all other provider and producer information must be removed.

 sourceMSR (MRN) – attached to each entry when data is received via global search.
 Left empty or unset for localSearch.

 MSR must allow the consumer to specify if the search is intended to be only local or global.

-By local search we mean searching only the registry of the MSR that receives the request.
+A local search is defined as searching only the registry of the MSR that receives the request.
 This is done by using the localOnly parameter defined above.
 When a global search is performed the consumer is expected to poll the MSR for responses returned from other MSRs.

 Local search must be a synchronous call.